Amicable/Voluntary Breach of Contract - Compliance & Procedures

 3) Validation of the agreement:

-The Labour Inspection has a 15 days delay (from Monday to Saturday excluding bank holidays and Sundays) to study your application.
-This delay begins the day after reception of your legal application.
+The Labour Inspection has a 15 days period (from Monday to Saturday excluding bank holidays and Sundays) to study your application.
+This period begins the day after reception of your legal application.
 That’s why it is necessary to send the application by recorded post with proof of receipt.

-After this delay, if you don’t obtain any letter from the Labour Inspection to invalid the agreement, your convention is considered as accepted.
+After this period, if you don’t obtain any letter from the Labour Inspection to invalid the agreement, your convention is considered as accepted.

-If the labour inspection rejects your application within this 15 days delay, one or both parties can waive a complaint.
+If the labour inspection rejects your application within this 15 days period, one or both parties can waive a complaint.

 As long as the contract is not ended, the rules of French labour law apply.
 So, the employee can benefit from his/her accrued paid leave after agreement of the employer.